 - As part of the effort to increase recycling and reduce litter by the Department of Environmental Management, the County of Hawai‘i is offering the use of recycling containers for special events.
 The containers are designed with a steel frame that sets up easily and within minutes.
 It is also lightweight, stackable and easy to transport.
 The HI-5 beverage container recycle bins are free of charge to those that are hosting events on our island.

 It’s simple!
-Just fax or email a completed EVENT RECYCLING CONTAINER RESERVATION or contact:
+Just fax or email a completed EVENT RECYCLING CONTAINER RESERVATION FORM or contact:

 East & South Hawai‘i – Craig Kawaguchi at 961-8549 or email